 In the Council’s Cycling Strategy document, updated in 2017, the target for providing cycle parking spaces was 50 per year to achieve 300 new facilities by 2020/21.

 Residents seeking to get a cycle storage such as the Cyclehoop shelter, need to contact the council directly.
 Requests along with postal addresses are then entered in a mapping system to see where there is a high demand.

 The cycle parking program is managed by hangar providers such as Cyclehoop, on behalf of the Council.
 Once a new location has been identified by the Council, based on high demand and suitability, it runs a 21 days consultation to seek the views of local residents.
 Relevant ward councillors and residents associations will also be notified one week before that.
 If the consultation is successful, the Council will then instructed providers with proceeding with the installation.

 We have heard of teething problems and long waiting times from residents.
 The Council confirmed that there has been some issues but said they are now back on track.
-The target for this year is to provide 10 new cycle shelters but budget as it stands will only support 6.
-They are however actively trying to secure more funding.
+The target for this year was to provide 10 new cycle shelters but 47 were approved in March and a further 60 will be installed thanks to £160k funding from Transport for London.